bmillare/dj3/README.md

 # limitations

 Currently this only works on \*nix computers like OS X and Linux, not Windows.
 I'm not aware of a header that would be simultaneously compatible with both bash and batch scripts.
 Versions of Windows that have Windows Subsystem Linux should work because they can interpret bash.

+The Clojure version is hard coded into the run script.
+A user/developer can easily change version of the Clojure jars located in `~/.dj/jars`.

+Arguments passed to java are hard coded.